So, you’ve read you need a preamp for your mic.

 What Microphone Preamp Should I Get?

-We already have several articles on our site helping you choose the correct microphone preamp for your needs.
-Start with our main article on choosing a preamp.
+We already have several articles on our site helping you choose the correct microphone preamplifier for your needs.
+Start with our main article on choosing one.
 If you have a specific budget in mind, we have additional articles for the under two-hundred dollar range, the sub five-hundred dollar range and the under one thousand dollar range.